laboon/CS1530/midterm-study-guide.md

     4. Interface Segregation Principle
     5. Dependency Inversion Principle
   2. Drawbacks from using SOLID Principles?
-  3. Know what UML is and what it stands for
 18. Design Patterns
   1. Singleton
   2. Factory